Skip to content

 Aldrich & Steele. $80M revenue. ~300 staff.
 Calendar-year fiscal.

-What the board wants: a defensible allocation, a named owner per bet, and language the Managing Partner can quote without overpromising.
+What the board wants: a defensible allocation, a named owner per bet, language the Managing Partner can quote without overpromising.
 Not a chatbot.
 Not a vendor demo.
 An allocation thesis.

 Every candidate bet placed on the Core, Adjacent, Transform reach grid.